dwjoyce/pythonbook/01 - Python as a Calculator.rst

 and then finally hitting the equals button, you will get a result of 24 displayed on the calculator's screen.
 This is assuming you are using a proper calculator, not a simple one which performs the calculation as it goes along, one step at a time!
 In other words, it performs the division first, then the multiplication, and then subtracts this answer from the result of the addition.

 So given their name, we should be able to use "computers" to do some "computing", that is, working with numbers.
-Particularly, we should be able to use our new programing language, Python, to do this for us.
+Particularly, we should be able to use our new programming language, Python, to do this for us.

 Using the first example, the Python code is very simple.